Japanese Contemporary Art Animation and Beyond

 I have the future.
 Rieko OUCHI, 2016

-The course is CINE 220/AAAS 281B and is 4 credits.
-This course also fulfills the Aesthetics General Education Requirement.
+The course is CINE 220 or AAAS 281B and is 4 credits.
+It also fulfills the Aesthetics (A) General Education Requirement.
 Students will be doing pre-departure online assignments, in-country lessons, and reflective online assignments upon return.
 The class will be taught by Prof. Tomonari Nishikawa from the Cinema Department with co-leader Prof. Rumiko Sode from the Asian and Asian American Studies Department.

 Applicants are encouraged to apply as early as possible in the spring semester.
 The final deadline to complete the application is March 1, 2017.
 This program is open to both Binghamton and other SUNY students from any major.
 Binghamton students will be able to submit their unofficial transcripts, while other SUNY students will need to have their official transcripts sent to Binghamton.
 Students will also need one recommendation for the application.
 No Japanese language experience is required!